 As noted previously, we are experiencing a softening of revenue in the first half of the current fiscal year (FY19-20).
-Consequently, we are proposing to increase fee revenue from the current year budget only by CPI.
+Consequently, we are proposing to increase fee revenue from the current year budget only by the two-year average 3.91% Consumer Price Index (CPI).
 We do not propose any other increased revenue in anticipation of a possible continuation of the current trend.
-We do expect to recognize approximately \$725k of prior year revenue in the upcoming fiscal year.
-At the time of publication of this memo, we do not have an exact CPI figure.
-For these budget presentations, we estimate CPI to be 3%.